US coronavirus death toll hits 62 as Americans urged to hunker down more

 Trump said airport checks are "moving as quickly as possible but it is important to be vigilant and careful.

 The US containment measures have so far been mild compared to the nationwide lockdowns imposed in Italy, France and Spain.
-The virus has infected more than 156,000 people in 142 countries, resulting in over, 5,800 deaths.
+The virus has infected more than 156,000 people in 142 countries, resulting in more than 5,800 deaths.

 READ: Italy hit by 368 new coronavirus deaths, hospitals in crisis